SITE INDEX

 Next, cut two 1.5x13" strips of aluminum foil and glue to the hat inside and centered on the antenna jack hole.
 Let it completely dry then cut the holes free with an Exact-O knife.

-Make a 1" wide sheet aluminum or brass bracket for the Videolynx transmitter by first drilling a 3/8" diameter hole centered and 1/2" from one end.
+Make a 1" wide by 3" long sheet aluminum or brass bracket for the Videolynx transmitter by first drilling a 3/8" diameter hole centered and 1/2" from one end.
 Make a right angle bend 1" from the drilled end.
 Loosely mount the bracket on the BNC jack.
 Then place the Videolynx against the bracket with the leads pointing toward the BNC and bend the metal tight around the transmitter module.
+Trim the end if necessary.

 Parts list and sources: